 7. Prolong your battery and prevent overheating

 One of the best ways to prevent overheating in Linux laptops is to use TLP.
 Just install TLP and forget it.
-It works wonder in controlling CPU temperature and thus prolonging your laptops’ battery life in the long run.
+It works wonder at controlling CPU temperature and thus prolonging your laptops’ battery life in the long run.

 You can install it using the command below in a terminal: